sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Baseline removal and preparing data for ICA

-What is the rationale behind baseline zero'ing the data before running it thru ICA, and is that always recommended?
+What is the rationale behind baseline zeroing the data before running it thru ICA, and is that always recommended?

-**Answer:** It is recomended because the EEG might have some electrical artifacts (slow trends) that you want to remove.
+**Answer:** It is recommended because the EEG might have some electrical artifacts (slow trends) that you want to remove.
 If your data is perfectly flat (at very low frequencies), then you shouldn't need to do that.
 You should baseline-zero each epoch, else use the continuous data